3 TN fishermen die after consuming liquor like liquid | Law-Order

 Their bodies were brought to Rameswaram late on Sunday and buried.

-According to the survivors, the fishermen had spotted the container on Saturday.
+According to the three others who accompanied, the fishermen had spotted the container on Saturday.
 They opened it and drank the liquor like substance inside.
 All three fainted some time later.

 Other fishermen in the vessel, who did not consume the liquid, steered the boat to the coast and reached the shore on Sunday morning.